-Hired in the summer of 2016, Kai Robinson '09 enters his third season as an assistant diving coach for the Amherst College men's and women's swimming & diving programs in 2018-19.
+Hired in the summer of 2016, Kai Robinson '09 enters his fourth season as an assistant diving coach for the Amherst College men's and women's swimming & diving programs in 2019-20.

 A 2009 graduate of Amherst with a bachelor’s degree in Economics, and one of the best divers to come out of the NESCAC, Robinson enjoyed a highly decorated two-year career with the Mammoths.